 A properly made application onboarding process is becoming more and more critical as it has the most significant impact on the last part of the sales process - converting users from free trials to paying customers.

-In-app onboarding process is a never-ending work that you’ll need to optimize concurrently with the app improving process.
-This is the place where you can significantly boost your revenues, if you do it well.
+The in-app onboarding process is never-ending work that you’ll need to optimize concurrently with the app improving process.
+This is the place where you can significantly boost your revenues if you do it well.
 All you need is good design and strong tools.